sourtangie/antonopoulos-frontend/README.md

 Information on the project:

-We made a system that logs document access in SharePoint to a Hyperledger Sawtooth blockchain network.
+We made a PoC-system that logs document access in SharePoint to a Hyperledger Sawtooth blockchain network.
 This front-end application is able to authenticate 2 types of users;

 user_level 1 is a User that can only the the transactions made with his/her account